∠60°

 A user can create a custom watch list in advance to browse them easily during the night.

-control to open watch list editing tool.
+There is List option in "Settings" menu.
+It has [edit] control to open watch list editing tool.

 A watch list is defined by a simple list of object names separated by space, new lines or commas.
 For example below the "default" list: